We are recruiting talented people to join us at Broad Institute and MGH/Harvard!

 General Informaiton:

-We are actively recruiting postdoctoral scholars, graduate students, visiting graduate students, and motivated undergraduate trainees to join our group at the Broad Institute and MGH/HMS.
-We welcome new colleagues and friends who are highly motivated, independent, and creative thinkers to achieve predictive & programmable biology and address critical biomedical challenges.
+We are actively recruiting multiple postdoctoral scholars, graduate students, visiting scholars, and Master’s/undergraduate students to join our interdisciplinary research team.
+We welcome highly motivated, independent, and creative scientists who are excited to build predictive & programmable biology together and to tackle critical challenges in cancer and aging.

 Location: Broad Institute of MIT and Harvard & Massachusetts General Hospital/Harvard Medical School

 Contact: Please email boxialab{at}gmail.com with your CV and a brief description of your background, research interest(s), and career goal(s).
-Selected candidates will be invited for an initial Zoom or in-person meeting.
-2–3 reference letters will be requested afterward.
+Selected candidates will be invited for an initial Zoom or in-person interview.
+2–3 reference letters will be requested at a later stage.

 Mentorship & Support Commitment: